mjdamgaard/UP-Web-Project/open-dev-co-ops.md

 This is where the model of 'open developer co-ops' comes in.
 It is a model in between open source and closed course, where the developers are still incentivized to share their ideas and source code publicly and quickly with the world, but where they can nonetheless expect payment for their contributions, based on how well these contributions are received.

 This model thus might be able to win out against the closed source model, even at presents times while AI's capabilities are still limited, and give a big boost to the productivity of the software industry as a whole.

-## Summary of the model

-In the model of an 'open developer co-op' involves

-## Further details -->